Nebulaevo/Paon/documentation/getting-started/3-demo-site-backend.md

 ## Serve the Demo Site Through a Backend App

-Ok, let's create a web backend application, using the technologies of your choice.\
+Ok, let's create a web backend application, using the technologies of your choice\
-(It should be on the same machine as the Paon server)
+(It should be on the same machine as the Paon server).

-In that application, we are gonna need to define some routes/request handlers:
+In that application, we are going to need to define some routes/request handlers:

 ### Matching Page Routes